 Pittsburgh Pirates at St. Louis Cardinals

-The Pittsburgh Pirates and the St. Louis Cardinals meet in game two of a three game NL Central division set in MLB action from Busch Stadium on Saturday.
+The Pittsburgh Pirates and the St. Louis Cardinals meet in game two of a three game NL Central set in MLB action from Busch Stadium on Tuesday.

 The Pittsburgh Pirates will look to rebound after losing their fourth straight game in four tries since the all-star break after being shut out in game one by a final score of 7-0.
 Bryan Reynolds went 3 for 4 with a double while Colin Moran added a two-bagger of his own.
 Adam Frazier, Corey Dickerson, Kevin Newman and Jung Ho Kang each chipped in a base hit as well in the lss for the Pirates.
 Joe Musgrove took the loss, falling to 6-7 on the year after giving up five runs, four earned, on five hits while walking three and striking out seven over 4.2 innings of work.
 Dario Agrazal will start game two and is 2-0 with a 2.81 ERA and 7 strikeouts this season.
 This will be Agrazal’s first career start against St. Louis.